 Focus on the Following Pillars of Good Health

 Strong immunity is a function of good health.

-In other words, our immune system is only as strong as we are healthy.
+In other words, your immune system is only as strong as you are healthy.

 These health pillars include:

 - Stress Management